abdout/nmbd/src/components/notifications/readme.md

 4. **Integration with Onboarding:**
    - Modified `completeOnboarding()` in `src/components/onboarding/review/action.ts` to:
      - Keep the existing email notification via `notifyNewApplication()`
+     - Send Telegram notifications to admins and channels
-     - Add new in-app notifications and WhatsApp notifications via `notifyOnboardingSubmission()`
+     - Optionally send WhatsApp notifications if configured

 ### Required Files and Changes